emacs-mirror/emacs/mps/manual/source/topic/porting.rst

 #.
 The **protection mutator context** module figures out what the
-   :term:`mutator` was doing when it caused a :term:`protection fault`, or when a thread was suspended, so that its :term:`registers` and :term:`control stack` can be scanned, and so that access to a protected region of memory can be emulated as described at :ref:`pool-awl-barrier`.
+   :term:`mutator` was doing when it caused a :term:`protection fault`, so that access to a protected region of memory can be handled, or when a thread was suspended, so that its :term:`registers` and :term:`control stack` can be scanned.

-   See :ref:`design-prot` for the design, and ``prot.h`` for the interface.
-There are eight implementations, a typical example being ``prmci3w3.c`` for Windows on IA-32.
-There is a generic implementation in ``prmcan.c``, which can't provide this feature.
+   See :ref:`design-prmc` for the design, and ``prot.h`` for the interface.
+There are implementations on Unix, Windows, and OS X for IA-32 and x86-64.
+There is a generic implementation in ``prmcan.c``, which can't provide these features.

 #.
 The **stack probe** module checks that there is enough space on the
    :term:`control stack` for the MPS to complete any operation that it